nbaronti/LSTM-Stock-Predictor-DL/README.md

 **Question Responses**:

-1. Which model has a lower loss?
+**Question 1:** Which model has a lower loss?

-LSTM RNN Model #1 (i.e., the closing price indicator model) has the lowest loss at less than 1%.
+**Question 1 Response:** LSTM RNN Model #1 (i.e., the closing price indicator model) has the lowest loss at less than 1%.

-2. Which model tracks the actual values better over time?
+**Question 2:** Which model tracks the actual values better over time?

-LSTM RNN Model #1 (i.e., the closing price indicator model) tracks the actual BTC values better over time.
+**Question 2 Response:** LSTM RNN Model #1 (i.e., the closing price indicator model) tracks the actual BTC values better over time.
 This is clearly shown on the summary prediction charts above when comparing the Model #1 chart (with price indicator) vs. the Model #2 chart (with FNG indicator).

-3. Which window size works best for the model?
+**Question 3:** Which window size works best for the model?

-After testing the window size, it appears that a window between 5 and 10 days works the best for predictions for both models.
+**Question 3 Response:** After testing the window size, it appears that a window between 5 and 10 days works the best for predictions for both models.
 8 days is the optimal window that results in the lowest model loss.